nestordemeure/tilde/README.md

 # tilde
+## Library that implements TILDE in F#.

+Inspired by Hendrik Blockeel, Luc De Raedt : "Top-down induction of first-order logical decision trees"

+---

-the current version is just a proof of concept, it :
+The current version is just a proof of concept, it :
 - is not designed for speed
 - is not as clean as it could be (the Exist/Forall distinction could be more explicit in the code)
 - does not implement a great decision tree (greedy C4.5 heuristics, no pruning/etc)